mikeold-2008/carbon-intensity-uk-skill/README.md

 ## Examples
 * carbon intensity
-* what's the carbon intensity
+* what's the carbon intensity right now
+* what's the carbon level right now
+* what's the carbon level
-* what's the carbon intensity on the grid right now
+* what's the carbon level on the grid

 ## Credits
 mikeold-2008